May 20, 2018

 Apparently fans enjoy envisioning Max Goof as gay.

 Ironically, the character appeared during the 1980s conservative retrenchment, when the cartoon characters of previous generations came under scrutiny.
-Quasi-romantic same-sex bonds, gender ambiguity, any hint of a potential gay subtext had to be erased.
+Quasi-romantic bonds, gender ambiguity, any hint of a potential gay subtext had to be erased.
 Sometimes they were transformed into children, but more often they were explicitly heterosexualized, given husbands, wives, and children.

 So, in the tv series Goof Troop (1992-1996), Goofy, the gay-vague sidekick of Mickey Mouse in many Disney comic books, became a widower raising his 11-year old son, Max.
 Most of the episodes involved Max's embarrassment over his less-than-cool Dad.